Pes Planus - Flat Feet

 Flat feet progress slowly as you increase your feet’s exposure to weight-bearing activities.
 The two most common progressions from flat feet are foot deformities and bony stress injuries.

 At the opposite end, the bones through your foot are also exposed to altered loads potentially causing a bunion.
-As seen in the image, the midfoot pronation and collapse of the arch changes the line of force to the outside of the first metatarsal (from green to red), creating the bony protrusion.
+As seen in the image, the midfoot pronation and collapse of the arch change the line of force to the outside of the first metatarsal (from green to red), creating the bony protrusion.
 As the head of the metatarsal is forced out, the rest of the big toe is forced inwards further accentuating the bunion.

 What Conditions Can Flat Feet Cause?